TimFaverjon/twitter_profile_predictor/README.md

 ### Code

-You can get the list of statuses and keywords by calling :
+You can get the list of topics and keywords by calling :

 ```python
 tbb.get_topic_kewords()